canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

 <h2 id="uasd-add-ons">Add-Ons</h2>

-Add-Ons constitute additional support services available separately on a per-Node basis and require the underlying Node to be covered by a suitable Ubuntu Advantage support.
+Add-Ons constitute additional support services available separately on a per-Node basis and require the underlying Node to be covered by a suitable Ubuntu Advantage support contract.

 1. [Rancher](#term-rancher) Support
   1. Requirement: Node needs to be covered by Ubuntu Advantage for Infrastructure.